Gearing Formula (Table of Contents)

 - Debt Ratio

-The formula for debt-to-equity ratio is expressed as the company’s total debt divided by its total equity.
-Mathematically, it is represented as,
+The formula for the debt-to-equity ratio is expressed as the company’s total debt divided by its total equity.
+Mathematically, it represents as,

 The formula for equity ratio is expressed as the company’s total equity divided by its total assets.
-Mathematically, it is represented as,
+Mathematically, it represents as,

 The formula for debt ratio is expressed as the company’s total debt divided by its total assets.
-Mathematically, it is represented as,
+Mathematically, it represents as,

 Examples of Gearing Formula (With Excel Template)